PedrolitoLsg/DAPYTHON-OPC-P2/README.md

 #Authors and Acknowledgemnt
-I, Pierre Lesage have been developing this code under the tutorage of Alexandre Iwanovski whom i'd like to thank for his guidance and advice.
+I, Pierre Lesage have been developing this code under the tutorage of Alexandre Iwanesko whom i'd like to thank for his guidance and advice.
 I would also like to extend my appreciation to the members of the discord group whose help was critical at certain point in the project.

 #License
 This has been developped as a study project and with that in mind can be used freely by whomever.